LOUPS Conference - Technology and Psychology

 Each year our London branch (LOUPS) holds a one-day conference that aims to give the opportunity to both OU students and anyone else who is interested in psychology to hear from leading researchers and practitioners in the field.

-In 2020 we are intending to focus on the intersection of Psychology and Technology.
+In 2020 we are focusing on the intersection of Psychology and Technology.
 This is a topic in which there is both huge public interest and disquiet about the way in which advanced technology is affecting our everyday lives.
 Technologies such as robotics, artificial intelligence and machine learning are hailed as both saviours and destroyers, offering huge potential and catastrophe at the same time.
 We are showcasing how tools such as these can help us as psychologists - in particular, how they can help us gain a better understanding of how people think and learn, how they feel and behave, and as a consequence of this knowledge, how their lives can be improved.

 The Conference is open to all students, graduates, academics and practitioners, both within and outside of the Open University.
 It will appeal to all those interested in social behaviour and those working or interested in applied psychology and in the fields of computing and artificial intelligence.